Alejandro Garnacho: Club career

+Early career

+Born in Madrid, Garnacho joined Atlético Madrid's youth system in 2015 from Getafe.

 Manchester United

-Youth career

-Born in Madrid, Garnacho joined Atlético Madrid's youth system in 2015 from Getafe.
-In October 2020, he joined the Manchester United Academy.
+In October 2020, Garnacho joined the Manchester United Academy.
 United paid Atlético a £420,000 fee.
 He signed his first professional contract with the club in July 2021.

-He came under the spotlight for his solo goal in the FA Youth Cup win over Everton, which was nominated for United's Goal of the Month award for February 2022.
+Garnacho came under the spotlight for his solo goal in the FA Youth Cup win over Everton, which was nominated for United's Goal of the Month award for February 2022.
 After being named as an unused substitute for several Premier League matches, Garnacho made his first-team debut for United on 28 April, replacing Anthony Elanga in the 91st minute of a 1–1 draw against Chelsea.
 Garnacho won the Jimmy Murphy Young Player of the Year award in May.
 He scored twice in the final of the FA Youth Cup against Nottingham Forest on 11 May, helping United win the competition for the first time since 2011.

-2022–23 season
+2022–23: Breakthrough and rise to the first team

 For the start of the 2022–23 Premier League season, he changed his shirt number from 75 to 49.
-On 4 October, he scored a late winner for United's U21 against Barrow in the 2022–23 EFL Trophy.
+On 4 October, he scored a late winner for United's U-21 against Barrow in the 2022–23 EFL Trophy.
 Garnacho made his first senior start for United on 27 October, in a 3–0 win over Moldovan team Sheriff Tiraspol in the UEFA Europa League, whereafter he was praised by manager Erik ten Hag for his improvement over the past few weeks, saying that though previously dissatisfied, he was happy with Garnacho's improved attitude and resilience.
-On 3 November, he scored his first senior goal in a Europa League match against Real Sociedad.
+On 3 November, he scored his first senior goal in a Europa League match against Real Sociedad with an assist from his idol Cristiano Ronaldo.
 Garnacho scored his first goal in the Premier League on 13 November, an injury-time winner against Fulham.
-On 14 January 2023 in the Manchester derby, Garnacho set up Marcus Rashford's 82nd minute winner in a 2–1 win against Manchester City.
-On 14 March 2023, Garnacho announced he would be sidelined for several weeks after suffering an ankle ligament injury during a game against Southampton.
+On 14 January 2023 in the Manchester derby, Garnacho set up Marcus Rashford's 82nd-minute winner in a 2–1 win against Manchester City.
+On 14 March, Garnacho announced he would be sidelined for several weeks after suffering an ankle ligament injury during a game against Southampton.
+On 28 April, Garnacho signed a new contract extension that will last until 30 June 2028.
+On 13 May, Garnacho returned from two months out with injury, scoring the second goal in a 2–0 victory against Wolves.